TeskaLabs/asab/doc/asab/metrics.rst

 ------
 Metrics can be collected in Influx time-series database.

-Example of your ASAB application configuration to enable Influx connection.
-Provide your Influx database url and database name.
+Example of your ASAB application configuration enabeling Influx connection.

 .. code:: ini